Tiddles: Lifestyle

 I eat rabbit, kidney, cod, steak, and chicken.

 I go upstairs early in the morning for a walk on the platform.

+Tiddles sometimes strolled through the stalls or took nibbles of his cat grass.
+He was known to resist touch from visitors until they presented him choice cuts of meat, at which point he happily sprawled out on his back.
+Watson reported that Tiddles preferred to stay at Paddington station overnight rather than go home with her, and that he sometimes strolled the platform before crowds arrived.
+Watson said, "He doesn’t leave the station.
+He doesn’t like the traffic."

 Obesity

-Watson set out saucers to collect coins from visitors who wished to support the cat's care, and a large portion of guests contributed.
-The generosity went further, with fans frequently bringing food for Tiddles.

-The cat adjusted to near-constant meat offerings from doting fans, and his taste preferences evolved toward a diet of delicacies: chicken liver, kidneys, rabbit, and steak, always in fresh and high-quality cuts.
-"He won’t even smell canned cat foods, dry mixes or even expensive canned salmon" said June Watson.
-Tiddles was given a personal refrigerator in the Paddington Station to chill his meats and milk (though fans often brought food for him as well).
-Tiddles' veterinarian eventually prohibited his favorite food of raw liver due to blood pressure concerns, but his obesity and health conditions nonetheless continued to worsen.
-Weight loss attempts repeatedly failed, as fans continued to overfeed him.
+Visitors offered gifts of food for Tiddles and the obese cat was far from "tiddly", making his name ironic.
+As Tiddles adjusted to near-constant meat offerings from fans, his taste preferences evolved toward a diet of delicacies that were always in fresh and high-quality cuts, and included chicken liver, kidneys, rabbit, and steak.
+Watson said, "He won’t even smell canned cat foods, dry mixes or even expensive canned salmon".
+The station kept a personal refrigerator for cat's meats and milk.

-The obese cat was far from "tiddly", making his name ironic.

-By 1982, Tiddles won the title of London Fat Cat Champion, weighing in at 30 lb.
-The high-calorie gourmet handouts had "blown Tiddles from being a waif kitten into a mighty moggy".
-Due to his shocking size, he was filmed by a Canadian camera crew, featured in foreign magazines, and painted by Frances Broomfield in 1993.
-Though likely the most famous fat cat in Britain, the fattest was a feline named Poppa in Newport, Wales, who won the 1984 Guinness World Record.
+Tiddles' obesity and health conditions worsened, and weight loss attempts repeatedly failed.
+Due to blood pressure concerns, a veterinarian eventually prohibited Tiddles from eating his favorite food of raw liver.
+In 1982, Tiddles won the title of London Fat Cat Champion, weighing in at 30 lb.
+High-calorie gourmet handouts had "blown Tiddles from being a waif kitten into a mighty moggy", reported the Sydney Morning Herald.
+Due to his shocking size, Tiddles was featured in foreign magazines and art, including a 1993 painting by Frances Broomfield, and a project by a Canadian camera crew.

+Tiddles was likely the most famous fat cat in Britain at the time, but he was not the most fat: a cat in Newport, Wales named Poppa the 1984 Guinness World Record for fattest cat.

 Fans and festivities

 A La Crosse Tribune reporter who traveled to London said he was "as much of an attraction as the British Museum and the Tower of London".
 He was "a London tourist attraction in his own right," per Londonist.
 A writer for The Age in Melbourne called Paddington Station's ladies room the "loo of all loos".

-The cat was flooded with festive offerings around Christmas, and even had his own Christmas tree, The toilet attendants decorated with Union Jacks and decor or Charles and Diana to celebrate the Royal Wedding in 1981.
-Tiddles' corner of the ladies' room had appeared similarly festive for the Silver Jubilee of Elizabeth II, and tabloids joked that Tiddles' interest in the royals may be because the cat, who was surrounded by adoring women and gourmet food, was "something of an aristocrat himself."
+The cat was flooded with festive offerings, including his own Christmas tree.
+His corner of the ladies' room was decorated for events including the Silver Jubilee of Elizabeth II in 1977 and the wedding of Prince Charles and Lady Diana Spencer in 1981.
+A tabloid joked that Tiddles' interest in the royals may be because the cat, who was surrounded by adoring women and gourmet food, was "something of an aristocrat himself."

-Wine parties were held at the ladies' loo to celebrate the anniversary of the cat's adoption into Paddington Station.
+To celebrate the anniversary of the cat's adoption into Paddington Station, parties with wine were held at the ladies' loo.